leonleidner/text-to-sql-agent/README.md

 ## 💼 Business Value & Use Case

-In the consulting and enterprise world (e.g., BCG X, Platinion), data accessibility is often a bottleneck.
+In the consulting and enterprise world, data accessibility is often a bottleneck.
 Decision-makers rely on data analysts to write SQL queries, creating delays.

-**LUMEN solves this by:**
+**LUMEN | Data Intelligence Agent solves this by:**
 1.  **Democratizing Data Access**: Empowering managers to get answers instantly without knowing SQL.
 2.  **Reducing Time-to-Insight**: From question to visualized answer in seconds, not days.
 3.  **Scalable Architecture**: The agentic design allows for easy integration of new data sources and tools.